jeetrex17/jeetrex17.github.io/_tabs/about.md

 order: 4
 ---

-Hey , I am Jeet studying Mathematics and Computing.
-I will be posting random things here , mostly the informations i post will be fact checked and verified but do make sure i can make mistakes as well so if i am wrong on any post do [contact](https://twitter.com/JeetRex) me and i will fix it

-thanks
+Hi, I’m Jeet , a Mathematics and Computing student.
+I share notes, projects, and random things which i explore here.
+I fact‑check my posts, but mistakes happen; if you spot one, please contact me on [X](https://twitter.com/JeetRex) and I’ll fix it.

+Thanks!